NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

     - **Post** your documentation video to the blog (embed from YouTube, Vimeo, etc)
 - **Finish** the webpage for your project on the class Wordpress
     - Written for someone seeing the project for the first time
-    - Edit the specific page for your project)
+    - Edit the specific _page_ for your project
+        - Wordpress -> Pages -> Edit page
     - Embed your project video
     - See existing projects for examples
 - **Prepare** to present your project to the class (10-15 minutes)